Are You Playing TikTok, or Is TikTok Playing You? Why Social Media Is the Biggest Game In The World

-Snapchat, Instagram and Tiktok aren’t just apps—they're video games where the objectives are attention, expression, and social capital.
-For game designers, studying these platforms offers a masterclass in engagement.
-By treating social media as a competitor (or collaborator), we can design experiences that tap into the same innovative community-driven experiences.
+Snapchat, Instagram, and TikTok aren’t just apps.
+They are massive multiplayer video games where the main objectives are attention, expression, and social capital.
+Studying these platforms will show you how much of a masterclass in behavioral engineering they are.
+By treating social media as a competitor or even a collaborator, we can design experiences that tap into those same innovative community driven loops.

-Social media platforms are not just tools for connection—they’re meticulously designed games.
-Dissecting these platforms reveals mechanics, monetization strategies, and psychological hooks that mirror (and often surpass) those in video games.
-Let’s break down how social media operates as a "game," using Snapchat as a case study to argue that it’s a hybrid of a social platform and a video game.
+Social media platforms are not just tools for connection.
+They are meticulously designed games.
+When you dissect these platforms, you find mechanics, monetization strategies, and psychological hooks that mirror and often beat the ones we see in traditional video games.
+Let’s break down how social media operates as a game, using Snapchat as our main case study to show it is a hybrid of a social platform and a hardcore video game.

 1. Shared Audiences: Gamers and Social Media Users

-Both social media and games target overlapping demographics: younger audiences (Gen Z, millennials) who crave instant feedback, competition, and self-expression.
+Both social media and games target the same crowds.
+We are talking about younger audiences like Gen Z and millennials who crave instant feedback, competition, and self expression.

 Key Insight: The line between “gamer” and “social media user” is blurred.
 Both groups seek agency, reward, and community.